thinkst/canarytools-docs/docs/canarytokens/actions.md

         required: false
         type: string
         description: AWS region (required if automating creation of AWS S3 token)
+      - name: azure_id_cert_file_name
+        required: false
+        type: string
+        description: Azure ID config will use this as the file path to the certificate (required when creating Azure ID tokens).
+      - name: browser_redirect_url
+        required: false
+        type: string
+        description: Browser redirect URL is the URL you want your Canarytoken server to redirect attackers to after they have triggered your Canarytoken token (required when creating fast-redirect and slow-redirect tokens)
       - name: browser_scanner_enabled
         required: false
         type: boolean
         default: true
         description: Enables a Javascript scanner to retrieve more information (only valid with 'http' Canarytokens)
-      - name: browser_redirect_url
+      - name: cloned_web
         required: false
         type: string
-        description: Browser redirect URL is the URL you want your Canarytoken server to redirect attackers to after they have triggered your Canarytoken token (required when creating fast-redirect and slow-redirect tokens)
+        description: Domain to check against (required when creating cloned-web tokens)
       - name: exe
         required: false
         type: string
         description: The Windows executable that you would like tokened (required when creating signed-exe tokens)
-      - name: web_image
-        required: false
-        type: file
-        description: Upload an Image file (jpeg or png) that will be displayed on the Canarytokens URL (required when creating web-image tokens)
-                     With curl use the following flag&#58;
-                     `-F 'web_image=@upload-me.png; type=image/png'` for png files
-                     `-F 'web_image=@upload-me.jpg; type=image/jpeg'` for jpeg files
       - name: doc
         type: file
         description: Upload MS Word Document to canarytoken; optionally used with MS Word Document (doc-msword) token.
 With curl use the following flag
                      `-F 'doc=@upload-me.docx; type=application/vnd.openxmlformats-officedocument.wordprocessingml.document'`
+      - name: flock_id
+        required: false
+        type: string
+        default: "'flock:default'"
+        description: A valid flock_id (defaults to the [Default Flock](/guide/terminology.html#default-flock))
       - name: pdf
         type: file
         description: Upload PDF file to canarytoken; optionally used with Adobe PDF canarytoken (pdf-acrobat-reader).
 With curl use the following flag